sertit/eosets/README.md

 ![eosets_objects](docs/_static/eosets_objects.png)

 > [!NOTE]
-> NB: multi-pairs are not implemented for now.
+> Multi-pairs are not implemented for now.
 We are waiting for true usecases.
 > For now please use a list of pairs to process your data.
+> If needed, create an issue to discuss about it.

 ## 🔮 Features